-Robert C. Martin came to a conclusion that making modules depend on anything is absurd, and so they should depend on nothing.
+Robert C. Martin came to the conclusion that making modules depend on anything is absurd, and so they should depend on nothing.
 Well, why are we required to make modules dependent upon abstractions, then?
-Because an abstraction is the idea of what the object is capable of.
+Because an abstraction is an idea of what the object is capable of.
 We use interfaces and use them to make sure that an object of correct characteristics is passed on as a method parameter or returned as a function result.

-So the inversion, as he said, is a way of communicating that the thinking should be changed, and that we should do it the other way.
+So the inversion, as he said, is a way of communicating that the thinking should be changed and that we should do it the other way.

-High level modules should not depend on low level modules
+High-level modules should not depend on low-level modules

-Both high and low level modules should depend on abstractions
+Both high and low-level modules should depend on abstractions

 Abstractions should not depend on details